-PHILADELPHIA, PA—August 24, 2017—The 2017–18 season begins at the Curtis Institute of Music in October, with programming that includes orchestra, opera, chamber music, family concerts, and free student recitals, totaling more than 200 performances in Philadelphia now through May.
+PHILADELPHIA, PA—August 28, 2019—The 2019–20 season begins at the Curtis Institute of Music in October, with programming that includes orchestra, opera, chamber music, family concerts, and free student recitals, totaling more than 200 performances in Philadelphia now through May.

-Each year 175 young musicians come to Curtis, “both a conservatory and a buzzword…known for taking the best music students in the world” (Washington Post).
+This year, 171 students—ages 14 to 30, hailing from 20 different countries—come to Curtis, “both a conservatory and a buzzword…known for taking the best music students in the world” (Washington Post).
 In this intimate environment, they are nurtured by a celebrated faculty, supported by a tuition-free policy, and inspired by the school’s distinctive “learn by doing” approach.
-The 2017–18 season marks the centenary of the birth of distinguished alumnus Leonard Bernstein (Conducting ’41).
-Curtis honors his legacy with performances highlighting his versatility as a composer across several genres.

 Curtis Opera Theatre overview: